OctopusDeploy/People/Support.md

 - I have a deep understanding of CI/CD pipelines, the overall DevOps landscape and how they are implemented by our customers
 - I know the why, along with the how.
 - I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution
-- I don't know everything, however I can confidently navigate to the answer using my existing knowledge while lead my team mates to the solution with me.
+- I don't know everything, however I can confidently navigate to the answer using my existing knowledge while leading my team mates to the solution with me.

 ### Everything is a learning oppurtunity